disha-satpute/disha-satpute/README.md

-## Hey there, I'm Disha💕
+## Hey there👋, I'm Disha😇
-- 👀 welcome to my Profile.
+- 👩🏼‍💻 welcome to my Profile.
 - 🌱 I’m currently learning Full Stack Development.
-- 😊 Loved to Explore new Technologies.
+- 👀 Loved to Explore new Technologies.
 - 🎯 Enthusiastic Developer.
 - ⚡ IT Student :)